-In an earlier blog, I described my experience as part of Ontario's jury selection process -- (which is similar used in the US, UK etc.)
+In my last blog, I described my experience with Ontario's jury selection process -- (which is similar to that used in the US, UK etc.)

-Delay, over-processing, anxiety & plenty of fog.
-Discussions with friends & colleagues suggest my experience was not unusual.
+I spent much of the time is a thick fog and felt anxiety and frustration.
+Chats with friends & colleagues suggest my experience was not unusual.

 Yet, our trial by jury process is precious & we need to support it.